Buy or Sell Shoals Technologies Group Inc. (SHLS) Stock Now | Don't Try to Be a Top Gun

 SHLS’s Market Performance

-SHLS stocks went down by -2.41% for the week, with a monthly jump of 32.55% and a quarterly performance of -21.77%, while its annual performance rate touched -47.96%.
-The volatility ratio for the week stands at 7.18% while the volatility levels for the past 30 days are set at 8.53% for Shoals Technologies Group Inc..
-The simple moving average for the period of the last 20 days is 0.14% for SHLS stocks with a simple moving average of -28.40% for the last 200 days.
+SHLS stocks went down by -20.74% for the week, with a monthly drop of -13.49% and a quarterly performance of -38.13%, while its annual performance rate touched -59.88%.
+The volatility ratio for the week stands at 9.78% while the volatility levels for the past 30 days are set at 8.66% for Shoals Technologies Group Inc..
+The simple moving average for the period of the last 20 days is -28.18% for SHLS stocks with a simple moving average of -47.50% for the last 200 days.

 Analysts’ Opinion of SHLS

-Guggenheim, on the other hand, stated in their research note that they expect to see SHLS reach a price target of $22.
-The rating they have provided for SHLS stocks is “Buy” according to the report published on March 11th, 2022.
+Many brokerage firms have already submitted their reports for SHLS stocks, with Piper Sandler repeating the rating for SHLS by listing it as a “Neutral.”
+The predicted price for SHLS in the upcoming period, according to Piper Sandler is $16 based on the research report published on April 08th of the current year 2022.

-Truist gave a rating of “Hold” to SHLS, setting the target price at $20 in the report published on January 24th of the current year.
+Guggenheim gave a rating of “Buy” to SHLS, setting the target price at $22 in the report published on March 11th of the current year.

-Volatility was left at 8.53%, however, over the last 30 days, the volatility rate increased by 7.18%, as shares surge +32.18% for the moving average over the last 20 days.
-Over the last 50 days, in opposition, the stock is trading +21.10% upper at present.
+Volatility was left at 8.66%, however, over the last 30 days, the volatility rate increased by 9.78%, as shares sank -24.50% for the moving average over the last 20 days.
+Over the last 50 days, in opposition, the stock is trading +0.45% upper at present.

 Insider Trading